dragomano/Plugin-Loader/README.md

 This concept mod is inspired by the Wedge plugin system.
 It adds plugin support to SMF.

-Plugins are standalone modifications that are run with a single hook — *integrate_pre_load*.
+Plugins are standalone modifications that do not need to be installed or removed through the Package Manager.
+They don't make changes to SMF files and run entirely on hooks.

-The key source file of the plugin is __Integration.php__ with the class of the same name and the __hooks__ method, which is executed through the *integrate_pre_load* hook.
+The key source file of the plugin is __plugin.php__ with the anonymous class and the __hooks__ method, which is executed through the *integrate_pre_load* hook.
 Also in the directory of each plugin should be a file __plugin-info.xml__, which contains the key data of the plugin:

 	* name
 	* description